Skip to content Skip to main navigation Report an accessibility issue

 Faculty

-Jeff Foote, STEM Skills Co-Course Director
+Jeff Foote, STEM Skills: Design & Prototyping Director

 Jeff Foote is an Assistant Professor of Practice at the University of Tennessee, where he manages the Kao Innovation & Collaboration Studio and teaches hands-on courses in advanced manufacturing.
 Before joining UTK, Jeff built a diverse career in structural analysis, product design, industrial robotics, commercial 3D printing, and prototype development.
 Today, he enjoys teaching these skills to undergraduate students, helping prepare the next generation of engineers and innovators.